What is this?

 Faust, J. E., and J. Logan.
 2018.
 “Daily Light Integral: A Research Review and High-resolution Maps of the United States,” HortScience 53(9):1250-1257.

 It is important to remember that the amount of light incident upon the plant canopy in a greenhouse may be between roughly 40 and 60 percent of the amount of light incident on an open field adjacent to the greenhouse.
-The actual values depend on the glazing transmittance, the greenhouse roof design, the building orientation, whether the glazing is transparent or translucent, the amount of cloud cover, and more.
+The actual values depend on the glazing transmittance, the greenhouse roof design, the building orientation, whether the glazing is transparent or translucent, and more.
 SunTracker Technologies’ Cerise365 + Greenhouse Designer can calculate accurate DLI values inside greenhouses, hybrid vertical farms, and building atria.